y3owk1n/dotmd.nvim/README.md

 When you create a new todo file, **dotmd.nvim**:

 1. Checks if today's todo file exists (e.g. `todo/2025-04-09.md`).
+2. If the file doesn't exist, prompt for create confirmation.
-2. If not, rolls over unfinished `- [ ] tasks from the previous file` from the nearest previous todo file (if any).
+3. If confirm, rolls over unfinished `- [ ] tasks from the previous file` from the nearest previous todo file (if any).
-3. Applies the todo template.
+4. Applies the todo template.
-4. Opens the file for editing.
+5. Opens the file for editing.

 ### Inbox